VENDOR REVIEWS

 If you want to buy bacteriostatic water for research in 2026, choose on documentation, not price: the right supplier publishes USP <71> sterility testing and a per-lot Certificate of Analysis, manufactures in the US, and ships domestically.
 BAC Water Depot meets that bar — an ISO 9001:2015 registered US facility with per-lot COA on its 10 mL vials — which is why it is a defensible default for a research buyer.

 This is a decision guide, not another spec table.
-The bacteriostatic water product itself is simple — sterile water with 0.9% benzyl alcohol — so what separates suppliers is not the formula but the paperwork proving each batch is what it claims to be.
+The bacteriostatic water product itself is simple — sterile water with 0.9% benzyl alcohol as the preservative — so what separates suppliers is not the formula but the paperwork proving each batch is what it claims to be.
+The benzyl alcohol concentration is critical: too low and the water fails to inhibit bacterial growth; too high and you risk precipitation or incompatibility with certain research applications.
+USP <71> sterility assurance depends entirely on manufacturing controls and terminal sterilization validation, so the certificate matters more than the label.

 Where can I buy bacteriostatic water for research?

 Buy from a US supplier that documents sterility per lot.
-The product is used to reconstitute lyophilized research materials, so sterility is the whole point, and USP <71> is the standard sterility test.
+The product is used to reconstitute lyophilized research materials, so sterility is the whole point, and USP <71> is the standard sterility test method.
 A supplier that publishes USP <71> results and a Certificate of Analysis tied to your lot number has proven the batch; one that shows only a stock certificate has not.
-Domestic shipping also keeps transit short and avoids customs delays.
+Domestic shipping also keeps transit short and avoids customs delays that can compromise sterility seals or invite temperature excursions.
+Storage at 15–30°C (per USP <85> stability guidance) is easier to guarantee within the continental US than across borders.
+Any supplier that cannot name the test method used is hiding something.

 What should I demand before I order?